chatapazar/openshift-workshop/deploywiths2i.md

     - Source Secret: provide user/password for private repository
   ![](images/work_26.png)
 - OpenShift S2I will automatic select Builder Image from your source code, in case s2i can't detect base image. you can manual select.
-- developer can select builder image versio from dropdown list such as java application can select base image for jdk8 or jdk11
+- developer can select builder image version from dropdown list such as java application can select base image for jdk8 or jdk11
-- for this workshop, Please select 'openjdk-11-ubi8'  or Red Hat OpenJDK 11 (UBI 8)
+- for this workshop, Please select 'openjdk-11-ubi8'  or Red Hat OpenJDK 11 (UBI 8) (default is openjdk-17-ubi8, it's new jdk version. it don't match with simple code in this demo! :D )
   ![](images/work_8.png)
 - next, in general section set
   - Application name: backend